JayBhatt05/ViViT_AccidentPrediction/README.md

 # ViViT_AccidentPrediction
-Prediction of accidents from accident videos
+Prediction of accidents from vehicle dashcam videos using ViViT: A Video Vision Transformer (Arnab et al.)